 13. Make a Cloud in a Jar

+By far one of my favorite experiments (and my students’ too!)
 Cloud formation might seem like magic in this activity, but the process becomes blatantly real and obvious after you talk about what is actually happening.
-There’s nothing and then suddenly a cloud appears when you introduce the particles for the vapor to condense upon.
-Kids will want to repeat this process over and over!
+There’s nothing and then suddenly a cloud appears!

-Kids.
-Need.
-To.
-Move.
+Kids… Need… To… Move!
 Let me say it again, just in case you’ve forgotten – kids need to move!
-Grab this dice activity and get rolling whenever you’re in need of a brain/movement break and reap the benefits of happy students (they’ll love twirling like a tornado or melting like an icicle) and watch them become more focused and able to engage when you get back to the work at hand.
+Grab this dice activity and get rolling whenever you’re in need of a brain/movement break and reap the benefits of happy students.
+(They’ll love twirling like a tornado or melting like an icicle).

 15. Sing About the Weather